 2503-01 PURPOSES-

-01.01 To specify the policy used for the NRC’s inspection of the Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC) of a combined license or Limited Work Authorization (LWA).
+01.01 To specify the policy used for the NRC’s inspection of the Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC) of a combined license (COL) or Limited Work Authorization (LWA).

-01.02 To provide guidance for inspections intended to support the determination, in accordance with 10 CFR 52.103(g), that the acceptance criteria in the combined license have been met.
+01.02 To provide guidance for inspections intended to support the determination, in accordance with Title 10 of the Code of Federal Regulations Part 52, Section 103(g) (10 CFR 52.103(g)), that the acceptance criteria in the combined license have been met.

 2503-02 OBJECTIVES-